-Sales staff add the most value to the company when they are face to face with customers.
-That’s their role and that’s how deals get done.
-To improve the process of any sales team is to focus on how to support staff in a way that frees up their time to be with customers and to chase leads… without annoying them!
+Sales staff add the most value to the company when they are face to face with customers: that’s how deals get done.
+To improve any sales team means doing so in a way that frees up their time to be with customers and to chase leads… without annoying them!
 Having microlessons delivered to sales teams’ smartphones means they can complete five-minute chunks of learning at their own convenience.

-A big difficulty with tradition learning is the inability to track engagement of staff.
-With mobile learning, analytics are delivered back to the learning manager to track who has and who hasn’t completed their learning.
-It will also help you track overall engagement levels so when changes are made you can monitor their impact.
+A major difficulty with traditional eLearning is the inability to track the engagement of staff.
+With microlearning, analytics are delivered back to the learning manager so they can track who has and who hasn’t completed their lessons.
+Then they can remedy the situation with Push Notifications that land on their smartphone screens.

 Spaced repetition to knowledge retention

-If you’d like to know more about how EdApp can help when using microlearning to train sales staff, get in touch at email@example.com.
+Want to know more about using microlearning to train sales teams?
+Get in touch at email@example.com.
 You can also try EdApp’s Mobile LMS and authoring tool for free by signing up here or in the box below.